thedigitalkern/jamdocs/docs/getting-started.md

 If you require GUI or Graphic User Interface for accessing requests over HTTP:// HTTPS:// domain name, Internet Protocol (IP) Address, Intranet Access, Cloud Storage, etc. you will need a [Browser](https://www.britannica.com/technology/browser "Browser - Britannica") with powerful capabilities that fetch and transport data over a network/service application.
 Microsoft Windows OS comes pre-bundled with [Internet Explorer](https://www.microsoft.com/en-in/download/internet-explorer.aspx "Internet Explorer - Microsoft Download Center") and [Apple MacOSx](https://www.apple.com/in/macos/how-to-upgrade/ "Apple macOS Catalina") comes pre-installed with Safari Browser, but if you are looking for an alternative to IE or [Safari](https://www.apple.com/in/safari/ "Apple Browser - Safari"), you can download [Google Chrome](https://support.google.com/chrome/answer/95346?co=GENIE.Platform%3DDesktop&hl=en&oco=0 "Google Chrome Desktop / Tablet") pre-installed with ([Google Chromebook](https://www.google.com/chromebook/whatsnew/ "Google Chromebook - Lightweight OS packed in a Laptop Device")) - First time user with [Google Chromebook - Here is What You Need](https://www.google.com/chromebook/howto/ "Google Chromebook - How To Videos") / [Chromium](https://www.chromium.org/chromium-os "Chromium OS") / [Canary (For Developers)](https://www.google.com/chrome/canary/ "Google Chrome Canary (Nightly build for developers) - Beta Version") - Do Note - Beta Version - Can be unstable in certain environments - that gives its users extensive set of options ranging from security validations to networking, security logs, with a fully-featured Console accessible via Ctrl + Shift + J (on Windows) or Ctrl Option J (on MacOSx) Shortcut - F12 Key on the keyboard.
 For website performance audits, accessibility, progressive web apps, SEO and more you can access [Lighthouse via Chrome](https://github.com/GoogleChrome/lighthouse/blob/master/readme.md "Lighthouse via Chrome"), access [Chrome Developers Tools](https://developers.google.com/web/tools/chrome-devtools "Google Chrome DevTools") for a complete breakdown of your website performance metrics.
 You can also download web pages in Offline Mode, Test .HTML/SAAS Markup Code bundled with CSS or Cascading Style Sheets .css, Javascript .js, [The PHP Development Team,](https://www.zend.com/about "About Zend and PHP") [Zend by Perforce](https://www.perforce.com/ "Perforce Software acquires Zend") (formerly Zend Technologies - still visible on [Ubuntu](https://ubuntu.com/download/desktop "Ubuntu Desktop / Laptop Download") Linux [LTS Web Server Releases](https://m.do.co/c/6dac54e1d7b5 "DigitalOcean - Referral Link - Not Affiliated")) to test .php codes and much more.

+#### Google Chrome

+* Enter **chrome://settings/help** in your Google Chrome Browser Address Bar / URL - Navigate to **About Chrome** and **update your browser to the latest version**.
+* Enter **chrome://flags/** - Search and **Enable the following -**
+  * **Override software rendering list -** Overrides the built-in software rendering list and enables GPU-acceleration on unsupported system configurations. – Mac, Windows, Linux, Chrome OS, Android - [#ignore-gpu-blacklist](chrome://flags/#ignore-gpu-blacklist)
+  * **Smooth Scrolling** - Animate smoothly when scrolling page content. – Windows, Linux, Chrome OS, Android - [#smooth-scrolling](chrome://flags/#smooth-scrolling)
+  * **SMS Receiver Cross Device** - Enable the SMS Receiver API to work across devices – Mac, Windows, Linux, Chrome OS, Android - [#sms-receiver-cross-device](chrome://flags/#sms-receiver-cross-device)
+  * **Experimental QUIC protocol** - Enable experimental QUIC protocol support. – Mac, Windows, Linux, Chrome OS, Android - [#enable-quic](chrome://flags/#enable-quic)
+  * **GPU rasterization** - Use GPU to rasterize web content.
+Requires impl-side painting. – Mac, Windows, Linux, Chrome OS, Android - [#enable-gpu-rasterization](chrome://flags/#enable-gpu-rasterization)
+  * **TLS 1.3 hardening for local anchors** - This option enables the TLS 1.3 downgrade hardening mechanism for connections authenticated by local trust anchors.
+This improves security for connections to TLS-1.3-capable servers while remaining compatible with older servers.
+Firewalls and proxies that do not function when this is enabled do not implement TLS 1.2 correctly or securely and must be updated. – Mac, Windows, Linux, Chrome OS, Android - [#tls13-hardening-for-local-anchors](chrome://flags/#tls13-hardening-for-local-anchors)
+  * **TLS 1.3 Early Data** - This option enables TLS 1.3 Early Data, allowing GET requests to be sent during the handshake when resuming a connection to a compatible TLS 1.3 server. – Mac, Windows, Linux, Chrome OS, Android - [#enable-tls13-early-data](chrome://flags/#enable-tls13-early-data)
+  * **Save PDF Forms** - Enable saving PDFs with filled form data. – Mac, Windows, Linux, Chrome OS - [#pdf-form-save](chrome://flags/#pdf-form-save)
+  * **Enable lazy image loading** - Defers the loading of images marked with the attribute 'loading=lazy' until the page is scrolled down near them. – Mac, Windows, Linux, Chrome OS, Android - [#enable-lazy-image-loading](chrome://flags/#enable-lazy-image-loading)
+  * **Enable lazy frame loading** - Defers the loading of iframes marked with the attribute 'loading=lazy' until the page is scrolled down near them. – Mac, Windows, Linux, Chrome OS, Android- [#enable-lazy-frame-loading](chrome://flags/#enable-lazy-frame-loading)
+  * **Password Leak Detection** -Enables the detection of leaked passwords. – Mac, Windows, Linux, Chrome OS, Android - [#password-leak-detection](chrome://flags/#password-leak-detection)

 #### Accessing Pre-Releases or Prior Versions of Browser for Website Compatibility for certain Web Portals

-For example if you wish to view a website which is Best viewed at : 1024x768, IE 7, Firefox 3.6.3 - In your internet browser IE 7, Firefox 3.6.3 - There is a high probability that you'd be using a browser version different from what is mentioned.
+For example, if you wish to view a website that is Best viewed at : 1024x768, IE 7, Firefox 3.6.3 - In your internet browser IE 7, Firefox 3.6.3 - There is a high probability that you'd be using a browser version different from what is mentioned.
 In order to resolve this issue -

 I am currently using **© Microsoft Windows Pro N - 10.0.18362 by Microsoft Corporation with System Type - x64-based PC** connected to a stable internet connection by my Internet Service Provider/s via an Ethernet Network Adapter Card, whilst downloading IE 7 (© Microsoft 2020 Windows Internet Explorer 7) it automatically reads your system information and reflects the **stable release under GNU License**.